mikhailDyoshin/MultyVersionAndroidAppTestTask/README.md

 # MultyVersionAndroidAppTestTask
-Test project to show git-flow and android-app-built-configuration skills.
+Test project to show git-flow and android-app-build-configuration skills.